carrieamy/docs/api-doc.md

 > For `branded`,`teamed`,`sported` parameters the defaults are set per client's specification.
 This means that if those parameters are not provided the defaults kick in based on predefined information.
 These are for the purpose of overriding.

 ##### Return Codes
-- **200** - recommendation was generated successfully.
+- **200** - Recommendation was generated successfully.
-- **404** - the system could not generate a recommendation for the sample item.
+- **404** - The system could not generate a recommendation for the sample item.
-- **500** - internal server error has happened.
+- **500** - Internal server error has happened.
 Almost exclusively this means that something with the sample item is wrong.
 There is nothing that can be done from the user side and support@findmine.com should be contacted.
-- **503** - not all of the functionalities of this endpoints are implemented.
+- **503** - Not all of the functionalities of this endpoints are implemented.
 If you encounter this response just know you are messing around with something we thought of but didn't have time to implement.
 If you see this, give us a call, we are hiring.